Diffusion Models for Open-Vocabulary Segmentation: Related work

 \section{Related work}

-\paragraph{Zero-shot open-vocabulary segmentation.} Open-vocabulary semantic segmentation is largely approached in two ways.
-First \citep{li2021language,ghiasi2022scaling,liang2022open,xian2019semantic,yun2023ifseg,bucher2019zero,li2020consistent,gu2020context,cheng2021sign} pose the problem as a zero-shot generalisation task from training on a set of observed classes and dense annotations to a set of unseen labels.
-Early approaches in zero-shot segmentation~\cite{bucher2019zero,li2020consistent,gu2020context,cheng2021sign} explore generative networks to sample feature maps using conditional language embeddings for classes.
-In \cite{xian2019semantic,li2020consistent} image encoders are trained to output dense features that can be correlated with word2vec~\cite{mikolov2013distributed} and CLIP~\cite{radford2021learning} text embedding forming masks.
-Follow-up works~\cite{ghiasi2022scaling,liang2022open,ding2022decoupling} approach the problem in two steps, predicting class-agnostic mask and aligning the embeddings of predicted masks with language.
+\paragraph{Zero-shot open-vocabulary segmentation.} Open-vocabulary semantic segmentation is a relatively new problem and is typically approached in two ways.
+The first line of work poses the problem as ``zero-shot'', \ie, segmenting unseen classes after training on a set of observed classes with dense annotations.
+Early approaches~\cite{bucher2019zero,li2020consistent,gu2020context,cheng2021sign} explore generative networks to sample features using conditional language embeddings for classes.
+In \cite{xian2019semantic,li2021language} image encoders are trained to output dense features that can be correlated with word2vec~\cite{mikolov2013distributed} and CLIP~\cite{radford2021learning} text embeddings.
+Follow-up works~\cite{ghiasi2022scaling,liang2022open,ding2022decoupling,xu2022simple} approach the problem in two steps, predicting class-agnostic masks and aligning the embeddings of masks with language.
 IFSeg~\cite{yun2023ifseg} generates synthetic feature maps by pasting CLIP text embeddings into a known spatial configuration to use as additional supervision.
-Different from our approach, all these works rely on mask annotations for a set of ``known'' classes and explore zero-shot generalisation.
+Different from our approach, all these works rely on mask supervision for a set of known classes.

+The second line of work eliminates the need for mask annotations and instead aims to align image regions with language using only image-text pairs.
+This is largely enabled by recent advancements in large-scale vision-language models~\cite{radford2021learning}.
+Some methods introduce internal grouping mechanisms such as hierarchical grouping~\cite{xu2022groupvit,ren2023viewco,wysoczanska2024clip}, slot-attention~\cite{xu2023learning}, or cross-attention to learn cluster centroids~\cite{liu2022open,lou2022segclip}.
+Assignment to language queries is performed at group level.
+Another line of work~\cite{zhou2022maskclip,mukhoti2022open,cha2022learning,ranasinghe2022perceptual} aims to learn dense features that are better localised when correlated with language embeddings at pixel level.
+With the exception of \cite{ranasinghe2022perceptual,zhou2022maskclip,wysoczanska2024clip}, thresholding is often required to determine the background during inference.
+Alternatively, a curated list of background prompts can be used~\cite{ranasinghe2022perceptual}.